Kitty de Hoyos

 María Cristina Guadalupe Vega Hoyos (8 February 1941 – 28 December 1999), known as Kitty de Hoyos (/es/), was a Mexican actress.

 As a film actress, she appeared in more than 50 films.
-She was active in films and theater in the 1950s, 1960s and 1970s, and in and television in the 1980s.
+She was active in films and theater in the 1950s, 1960s and 1970s, and in television in the 1980s.
 In Mexico, she's considered one of the most famous actresses, sex symbols and popular icons of those decades.
 She was known for her beauty, charm, and versatile acting style, both in comedy and dramatic roles.

 Early life

 Hoyos was born on February 8, 1941, in Mexico City.
 Her year of birth is unclear, since sources have reported it as 1936, 1937, and 1941.
 However in a 1981 interview she revealed that she was 13 years old when she auditioned for the 1954 film La duda.
 (Note: the 1954 film La duda starred Rosita Quintana, was directed by Alejandro Galindo, and produced by Sergio Kogan.)

 Her parents were Héctor Vega and María Borinquen Hoyos, an opera singer.

 Her mother urged her to pursue a career in acting since a teenager.
 At the age of 13, she began studying at the Andrés Soler acting academy.
 Her mother had her dye her hair, wear makeup, and dress older so that Hoyos could audition for more mature roles.

 Her first role at the age of 13 was in a sketch in the TV show Telecomedia de Manolo Fabregas in 1954.